nwutils/nw-splash-screen-example/README.md

 Splash screen and app are separate instances, meaning:

 * Splash screen animations will play smoothly as the app loads
-* Splash screen window can be closed without effecting app (Not parent-childed)
+* Splash screen window can be closed without effecting the app loading/showing (Not parent-childed)